SmithSamuelM/Papers/whitepapers/kram.md

 #### Window Calculation

 Let `t` represent the current time seen by the recipient, let `d` represent clock drift and skew, let `l` represent the lag duration.
 Then the full KRAM window would be the interval `[t-d-l, t+d]`.
 The timestamp of the received message must lie within that window.
+A time window is defined by the pair of values (d, l).

 Typical values for clock skew are around 10 milliseconds, with the worst case usually 100 milliseconds.
 If we have two network nodes with really bad network time clock skew, we could set `d` to be an integer multiple of the worst case clock skew of 100 milliseconds, like say 200 or 300 milliseconds.
 [NTP Clock Skew](https://www.sciencedirect.com/topics/computer-science/network-time-protocol#:~:text=However%2C%20path%20delay%20asymmetry%20is,its%20skew%20below%200.01%20ppm.)